 PHYSICAL BULLYING OR FIGHTING

 ⇒ The students will be asked to leave the meeting or activity and a staff member will phone the parents/guardians to pick up the students early.
-The situation will be discussed with the parents and the students will be given a cooling-off period away from all youth ministry activities for two weeks.
+The situation will be discussed with the parents and the students will be given a cooling-off period away from all family ministry activities for two weeks.

 ⇒ Every situation will be evaluated individually and resolution will be a collaborative decision made with parents/guardians.